helius-labs/helius-rust-sdk/README.md

 | 429        | Too Many Requests         | This indicates that the user has exceeded the request limit in a given timeframe or is out of credits |
 | 5XX        | Internal Server Error     | This is a generic error message for server-side issues.
 Please contact Helius support for assistance |

+If you encounter any of these errors:
+- Refer to [`errors.rs`](https://github.com/helius-labs/helius-rust-sdk/blob/dev/src/error.rs) for a list of all possible errors returned by the `Helius` client
-If you encounter any of these errors, refer to the Helius documentation for further guidance, or reach out to the Helius support team for more detailed assistance
+- Refer to the [Helius documentation](https://docs.helius.dev/) for further guidance
+- Reach out to the Helius support team for more detailed assistance

 ## Using the Helius SDK
 Our SDK is designed to provide a seamless developer experience when building on Solana.
 We've separated the core functionality into various segments: